SandSux/SciFi_Conky_HUD/README.md

 5. Next, some values need to be changed in a couple configuration files so that they reflect your system hardware interfaces.
     - Pick your favorite text editor and open the net.rc file.
-    - In `net.rc` towards the bottom there are a few lines where you will enter the designator for your wireless adapter interface marked as `<YOUR_WIFI_INTERFACE>'.
+    - In `net.rc` towards the bottom there are a few lines where you will enter the designator for your wireless adapter interface marked as `<YOUR_WIFI_INTERFACE>`.
 If you are unsure what your wireless interface is called, run `ifconfig` to display a list of your network interfaces.
 It will likely be `wlan0` or something to the effect of `wlp**0`.

 6. Open your weather.rc file and enter your openweathermap 'API_KEY` and your 'CITY_ID'